 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-According to the Save the Children 2015 tax filing, Save the Children reports making a cash grant in the amount of $6,737,294 to Save the Children Action Network (SCAN), the related 501(c)(4) entity (IRS Form 990 Schedules I & R).
-Save the Children reports that a portion of the grant to SCAN was used to support lobbying activities (IRS Form 990 Schedule C, Part IV).
+According to the Save the Children 2017 tax filing, Save the Children reports making a cash grant in the amount of $6,017,584 to Save the Children Action Network (SCAN), its related 501(c)(4) social welfare entity (IRS Form 990, Schedules I & R).

 "In addition to the program delivery platform and cost-sharing, SCUS and other Members agreed to transfer certain in-country program assets to SCI to facilitate the delivery of programs overseas.
 SCUS started to transition country offices in 2011.
-As of December 31, 2015, one country office had not yet transitioned to SCI.
-The plan is to transition this office in 2016."
+As of December 31, 2017, one country office had not yet transitioned to SCI.
+SCUS is working to transition this office to SCI."

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

-"...
-Save the Children is a cooperating sponsor with USAID [U.S. Agency for International Development] in connection with USAID's Food for Peace/Title II (USAID/FFP) commodity monetization program in Bolivia.
-Due to a long unresolved disagreement between the Government of Bolivia and the Government of the United States in connection with the tax exemptions applicable to donated commodities that are monetized in Bolivia, in December 2008, the Government of Bolivia began asserting claims of past due taxes on Title II shipments monetized in Bolivia against Save the Children and other NGOs working with the USAID/FFP program.
-As of December 31, 2015, the Bolivian customs agency has served Save the Children's office in Bolivia with 64 separate claims totaling approximately $16.3 million for allegedly unpaid customs charges and penalties in connection with shipments of Title II commodities between 2002 and 2009.
-Save the Children is vigorously defending the claims and has filed objections to each claim.
-As of December 31, 2015, no amounts have been accrued relating to this matter due to the uncertainty of the outcome of this event."
+"SCUS is a cooperating sponsor with the United States Agency for International Development (USAID) in connection with USAID's Food for Peace (USAID/FFP) commodity distribution and monetization program in Bolivia.
+Due to a long unresolved disagreement between the Government of Bolivia and the Government of the United States and in contravention of bilateral agreements between the two governments, the Government of Bolivia began asserting claims in December 2008 of past due taxes on shipments imported by SCUS and other NGOs working with the USAID/FFP program.
+As of December 31, 2017, 64 separate claims related to shipments between 2002 and 2009, with a value of approximately US $16 [million] are pending before Bolivian courts.
+SCUS has filed objections and is defending each claim.
+As of December 31, 2017, no amounts have been accrued relating to this matter due to the uncertainty of the outcome."